tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

   - Re-enable the PC features
 - Disable the game reset after all of your Pokémon that is currently implemented even outside of Demo Mode
 - Fix start menu to actually update with the story mode flags
-- Fix the save feature to actually be functional
+- Fix the title menu to show Continue Game only after the player saves the game at least once

 ## Stretch Goal Changes
 - Enable the ability to enter all Pokémon Centers within the game as well as both healing and PC boxes if possible